Krokop/cv/index.md

 **From 05/2017 to 01/2019**

-Description: Project was related to ETL stak, the main goal was gathering information from different sources and provide aggregated data to the client for future assumptions.
+Description: Project was related to ETL stak, the main goal was to gather information from different sources and provide aggregated data to the client for future assumptions.
 ETL was based on scheduled python jobs, which were orchestrated by Jenkins.
-Project details under DNA :(
+Project details are under DNA :(

 Technology stack:
 * Python 3.6